 - Collectively charting the future direction for collaboration and capacity development activities to improve learning through assessment in South Asia.

-The conference is by invitation only and is funded by the Russia Education Aid for Development (READ) Trust Fund.
+The conference was funded by the Russia Education Aid for Development (READ) Trust Fund.
 Established in October 2008, the READ Trust Fund is a collaboration of the Government of the Russian Federation and the World Bank.
 The program focuses on improving education quality and learning outcomes in low-income countries through the design, implementation, and use of robust systems for student assessment.